 Who are your analysts?

-All of our analysts are full-time workers based out of Valtari's European office.
+All of our analysts are full-time workers based out of Valtari's London and New York offices.
 They possess the educational background, experience, linguistic dexterity, and certifications that our clients would consider requisite for an internal hire.

 Can you describe your typical client profile?

 Valtari has teamed with hundreds of firms across the globe.
 The sweet spot of our clients is comprised generally of North America and Europe-based middle market focused private equity and M&A firms — ranging from one-man shops to firms with multiple regional offices.

 Our service is ideal for smaller firms that require the necessary industry standard resources and additional bandwidth — while reducing their fixed tooling and labor input costs.
 Likewise, larger firms lever Valtari to access a tech-enabled analyst team to manage work overflow, decrease the timeline until deal completion, as well as shed fixed research and overhead costs.

 We do offer tiered discount pricing for firms that prepay for service agreements that carry a duration of six-months or one-year.

 Are your service agreements long-term?

 It depends.
 We ask for a minimum 90-day service agreement, which permits our clients the freedom to cancel upon providing a 30-day written notice.
 However, naturally the longer we work together the closer rapport we will cultivate; thus, many clients have decided to engage us via Valtari's tiered discounted half-year or full-year contracts.